Friday, July 31, 2009

 Workers may eat from the employer's food while harvesting it.
 They may also snack on it while working on it until the work process is complete and the tithing obligation starts.
 This is a Torah decree, and it applies only to something that grows from the ground.

-A worker hired to weed out a field of onions can't eat them, and so is one hired to repack fig cakes that split apart.
+A worker hired to weed out a field of onions can't eat them, and the same is true for one hired to repack fig cakes that have split apart.

 Art: The Potato Eaters by Vincent Van Gogh